-Skin Reconstruction
+Skin Grafting

-What is Skin Reconstruction?
+What is Skin Grafting?

-The Skin Graft Surgery Consultation
+The Skin Graft Consultation

 Here at UK Aesthetic, we want you to feel as prepared as possible before committing to any cosmetic surgery procedure.
-That’s why we invite you to the clinic for a initial consultation to discuss the expectations you have for your surgery.
+That’s why we invite you to the clinic for an initial consultation to discuss the expectations you have for your skin graft surgery.
 It’s important that you share with us as much information about your current health and lifestyle as possible.
-You also have the opportunity to ask any questions you may have about the procedure.
-A surgery plan will be created as a result of this consultation – which includes costs.

 Case Studies

-Preparation for Surgery
+Preparation for Skin Grafting Surgery

 - Don’t take aspirin